jina-ai/agentchain/README.md

 The `ImageAgents` group is responsible for processing and manipulating images, such as enhancing image quality, object detection, or image recognition.
 The agents in this group are highly skilled at working with image data and can perform complex operations on them.
 Some examples of agents in this group include `Upscaler` and `YOLO`.

 ### DBAgents
 The `DBAgents` group is responsible for adding and fetching data from your database, such as getting the number of instances in your database, specific values, or aggregations.
 The agents in this group will interact with databases and enrich your Agents with your database information.
-Some examples of agents in this group include `SQL`, `MongoDB` and `Notion`.
+Some examples of agents in this group include `SQL`, `MongoDB`, `ElasticSearch`, `Qrant` and `Notion`.

 # Examples